 Students are responsible for buying their own flights.

-Field trips are organized by faculty to destinations throughout Italy and Europe including to Venice for the Venice Biennale.
-These field trips are a required part of the Art History class and do not disappoint.
-The trips are organized for the entire group and billing for the field trips (transportation to and from, lodging, museum admissions) will be on WebSTAC, not out of pocket while abroad.
+Field trips are organized by faculty to destinations throughout Italy including to Venice for the Venice Biennale.
+These field trips are a required part of the Program and do not disappoint.
+The trips are organized for the entire group and billing for the field trips (transportation, lodging, museum admissions) will be on WebSTAC, not out of pocket while abroad.

-Students are required to pay a $250 deposit for the furnished apartments.
-If the apartment is in good condition at the end of the summer, students will receive a full refund.
+Students are required to pay a $250 deposit for the furnished residence.
+If the residence is in good condition at the end of the summer, students will receive a full refund.
 Any charges for damage to apartment will be taken out of the deposit.

 Students are required to stay in university arranged housing.

-Estimated tuition for the 10-credit, nine-week summer program is $13,400.
-In addition, students will be responsible for approximately $1,700 in fees to cover international health insurance, Elba expenses, course materials, field trips, museum passes, and library passes.
+Estimated tuition for the 2023 is $15,100 In addition, students will be responsible for approximately $2,000 in fees to cover international health insurance, some course materials, field trips, and museum passes.

-A limited number of students can receive financial assistance based on need and merit.
+A limited number of students can receive financial assistance based on need.
 Please indicate on your application whether you are interested in receiving financial assistance.

 Students will need to make a Program Deposit of $1,000 to reserve their place in the program.
 This will be due approximately 1 month after notification of acceptance.

 Tuition and fees are due before the program begins and will be billed through WebSTAC.
-Students are responsible for paying for airfare to Italy, activities fee, supplies, international health insurance, visa application fee, international phone, etc.
+Students are responsible for paying for airfare to Italy, supplies, food, visa application fee, international phone, etc.

 Outside scholarships are accepted to cover program costs.
 There are a variety of scholarships offered by or outside of Washington University that can help you pay for studying abroad.
 It is important to note that deadlines change from year-to-year and after often six-nine months (or even a year) prior to your term abroad.
 This list is NOT exhaustive; be sure to do some research on your own.